Information for GPs

 At our Parkville site, the Women’s is offering outpatient telehealth appointments, when clinically appropriate.
 If a woman is identified as suitable for a phone or video appointment, she is contacted by the hospital directly and provided with details.

-Maternity inpatients at Parkville and Sandringham can have two support people with them during labour, and one support person with them on the postnatal ward.
+Maternity inpatients at Parkville and Sandringham can have one support person with them during labour, with this support person able to transfer with them to the postnatal ward.

 The Women’s is continuing to provide postnatal care in the home.
 With COVID-19 restrictions in place, part of the consultation is being conducted over the phone so that the time our midwife spends in a patient’s home is minimised.

 For more information, see the Your Hospital Visit or Stay page

 Every person seeking entry to our hospitals in Parkville and Sandringham will be screened.
 This includes a temperature check, and they are provided a face mask which must be worn during their time at the hospital.
 Social distancing measures are also in place.